iqiyi/dpvs/doc/tc.md

 As expected, ping DPVS IPv6 address 2001::112 failed from 2001::15, and succeeded from 2001::1:15.

-Finally, disable `tc-ingress` for `dpdk0`, and ping from 2001::15, and succeed this time.
+5. Finally, disable `tc-ingress` for `dpdk0` or remove the entry added to `tc-set`, and ping from 2001::15, and succeed this time.

 ```
 [root@dpvs-test]# dpip link set dpdk0 tc-ingress off